jalejandro3/pasaporte-cultural-backend/README.md

 └── TestCase.php
 ```

-### Domain Organization
+### Code Organization

-Code is organized by **business concept**, not by technical type.
-Everything related to Participation (entity, identity value object, required-hours value object, enum, exceptions, repository interface) lives under `Domain/Participation/`.
-The test suite mirrors this structure: `tests/Unit/Domain/` is split by subdomain (`Activity/`, `Participation/`, `User/`) to match `app/`.
+Domain, Application, and Infrastructure code is organized by **business concept**, not by technical type.
+Everything related to Participation (entity, identity value object, required-hours value object, enum, exceptions, repository interface) lives under `Participation/`.
+The test suite mirrors this: `tests/Unit/Domain/` and `tests/Unit/Application/` are split by subdomain (`Activity/`, `Participation/`, `User/`) to match `app/`, while `tests/Feature/` is split by boundary — `Http/` for tests that exercise the HTTP stack end-to-end, and `Infrastructure/{subdomain}/` for repository adapter tests against a real database.

 ## Domain Concepts